Sutanpha: Bar Rajas

 Siba Singha was a staunch Shakta and was greatly influenced by the Brahmin priests and astrologers.
 In 1722, his spiritual guides and astrologers predicted that his rule would shortly come to end in near future, due to the consequences of chatra-bhanga-yoga.
 That he not only made many lavish presents to various temples and the Brahmins, in hope of conciliating the gods and averting the calamity but also endeavor to satisfy the alleged decree of fate by a subterfuge that greatly diminished his prestige in the eyes of his people.
-Therefore at the suggestion of Parvatiya Gosain, consented to endow his chief queen Phuleshwari, a Nat Kalita by caste, with the supreme vest, who assumed the name Pramatheswari and the title of Bar Raja.
+Therefore at the suggestion of Parvatiya Gosain, consented to endow his chief queen Phuleshwari, a Nat by caste, with the supreme vest, who assumed the name Pramatheswari and the title of Bar Raja.

 Queen Phuleswari minted coins in the joint name of her and her husband where she used Persian legend, the first of its kind in Assam.
 Phuleswari was more under the influence of the Brahmins, particularly the Parvatiya Gosain than the king.
 It is believed that this was instigated by Gosain and in her zeal for Sakta Hinduism, she attempted to make Shaktism the State religion.
 With this objective, she ordered the Vaishnava Gosains to worship the goddess Durga.
 She then forbade the worship of other deities and personally supervised the act of desecration of the Sonarijan camp.
-Learning that the Sudra Mahantas were strong monotheists, she held a Durga puja in the capital Rangpur and forced Moamoria and several other Gosains to offer oblations to the goddess and smeared sacrificial blood on their foreheads.
+Learning that the Sudra Mahantas were strong Vaishnavites and opposed animal sacrifice, she held a Durga puja in the capital Rangpur and forced Moamoria and several other Gosains to offer oblations to the goddess and smeared sacrificial blood on their foreheads.
 The Moamarias never forgave this insult to their spiritual leader and it became one of the prime reasons that they broke out in an open rebellion about half a century later, which came to be known as the Moamoria rebellion.

 Phuleshwari in 1731 died while giving birth.

 The king then married her sister Draupadi, and made her the Bar Raja, after which she assumed the name of Ambika.
 Ambika had constructed the famous Sivasagar Siva doul, at her patronage, the famous manuscript on elephantry Hastividyarnava was composed.
 She died in 1738.
 Then Siva Singha then married Endari or Akari-Gabharu, whom he made the Bar Raja, with the name of Sarbeswari.
 The two successors of Phuleshwari, Ambika and Sarbeswri wielded the same authority and power as her, but were however not as energetic as their predecessor in patronizing Saktism.